bangreg/portfolio/QA-SeverityVsPriority.md

 Examples:
 1. A button is not functioning, but the same action can be performed elsewhere.
 2. Error messages are unclear or misleading (e.g., "Invalid request" without details).
-3. Slow application response for specific actions but no crashes.
+3. Slow application response for specific actions but no crashes.		<br>
 Impact:
 1. Causes inconvenience to users.
 2. May affect certain tasks, but the application remains usable.